BACKGROUND IMAGE: stock.adobe.com

 Allan said Veeam cloud backup users simply need to answer two questions for business continuity: Which region and what size instance?

-Veeam extended its Direct Restore feature to AWS.
+Veeam its Direct Restore feature to AWS.
 It previously offered Direct Restore to Azure.
 Direct Restore allows organizations to restore data directly to the public cloud.

-Veeam added a new Staged Restore feature to its DataLabs copy management tool.
+Veeam added a Staged Restore feature to its DataLabs copy management tool.
 Staged Restore reduces the time it takes to review sensitive data and remove personal information, streamlining compliance with regulations such as the GDPR.
-The new Secure Restore scans backups with an antivirus software interface to stop malware such as ransomware from entering production during recovery.
+The Secure Restore scans backups with an antivirus software interface to stop malware such as ransomware from entering production during recovery.

 The Veeam cloud backup updates also include integration with N2WS, an AWS data protection company that Veeam acquired a year ago.
 The new Veeam Availability for AWS combines Veeam N2WS cloud-native backup and recovery of AWS workloads with consolidation of backup data in a central Veeam repository.
 End users can move data to multi-cloud environments and manage it.